sfi-norwai/CaTT/README.md

-# DynaCL: Dynamic Contrastive Learning for Time-Series Representation
+# DynaCL: Dynamic Contrastive Learning for Time Series Representation

 This repository contains the Pytorch implementation of [**DynaCL**](https://arxiv.com), a method for unsupervised representation learning of time series data.
 The DynaCL method demonstrates the ability to learn semantically meaningful representations off the shelf and outperforms previous time series representation learning methods in downstream linear evaluation.